BLCM/BLCMods/Borderlands 2 mods/Astor/Skins Pack/Moxxi Signature Elegance Collection/ReadMe.md

 - [Plasma Caster Hyperion Finesse - Moxxi Edition](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Astor/Custom%20Gear/Plasma%20Caster%20Hyperion%20Finesse%20-%20Moxxi%20Edition) by... well... [myself](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Astor).
 A Plasma Caster which fire SEAPP (Smart Elemental Adaptive Plasma Projectile)  adapting his Elemental following the kind of impact.

 ![Finesse Moxxi Signature Classic and Cartier](https://imgur.com/1ziVoro.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")
 As this version of the Finesse is a Moxxi weapon, you can choose between 3 Moxxi Signature skin : the Classic skin, the Elegance skin or the Pinky skin.

 ### Credits & Thanks:

-First of all, I need thanks [PsychoPatate](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/PsychoPatate "PsychoPatate") for his help, his kindness, his video tutorial -and his patience!-  when I was getting nowhere fast (in French: "lorsque je pédalais dans la semoule" :wink:) to realize my 1st *Moxxi Signature Classic* skin for the Discod Solver; so a big -and special- thanks to you @PsychoPatate.

-I find a lot of useful informations on the  great [Dave'S BL2 Skin Modding Guide](https://cdn.rawgit.com/BLCM/BLCMods/bb1933f7/Borderlands%202%20mods/Dave/DAVE%27S%20BL2%20SKIN%20MODDING%20GUIDE.pdf) ... all that made by [Dave](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/Dave) , so thanks for your great work, @DaveRabbit
+Without the great [Dave'S BL2 Skin Modding Guide](https://cdn.rawgit.com/BLCM/BLCMods/bb1933f7/Borderlands%202%20mods/Dave/DAVE%27S%20BL2%20SKIN%20MODDING%20GUIDE.pdf) ...
+I won't be able to make any skin, so thanks for your great work, @DaveRabbit

 ### Note:

-Any critique would be appreciated as this is my 1st Collection... and by the way, please leave constructive criticism if you make a video.
+Any critique would be appreciated as I am still beginner to make weapon skin... and by the way, please leave constructive criticism if you make a video.
 Enjoy!

 ### Disclaimer